Roger-luo/blog/source/_posts/yany.md

 first you will find we don't need our intermediate array `y` anymore!
 And moreover, notice that the order of `T1` and `T2` doesn't matter for this calculation, which means in principal they can be executed in parallel!
 But this is an inner loop, we don't want to waste our multi-thread resources to parallel it, instead we hope we can have [SIMD](https://en.wikipedia.org/wiki/SIMD).
-And in fact the compiler can figure out how to use SIMD for the 2x2 case itself, since it's very obvious, and also because we have implicitly implied that we only have a matrix of shape 2x2 by expanding the loop.
+However, we don't have to call SIMD instructions explicitly, because in fact the compiler can figure out how to use SIMD instructions for the 2x2 case itself, since it's very obvious, and also because we have implicitly implied that we only have a matrix of shape 2x2 by expanding the loop.
 So let's just trust our compiler

 ```julia